elMP/neighborhood-map/README.md

 # My neighborhood map
 _A single page application featuring a map of my neighborhood._
+To view the application online, go to https://kasyanovamg.github.io/neighborhood-map/

 #### API used:
 * Google maps